hdser/pathfinder-docs/theoretical-background/path-search-algorithms.md

 - More complex to implement.
 - Requires keeping track of two search frontiers.

-### Impact on Flow Algorithms
+## Impact on Flow Algorithm Performance

+The choice of path search algorithm can significantly affect the performance of network flow algorithms:

+1. **Ford-Fulkerson Algorithm**:
+   - With BFS (Edmonds-Karp algorithm): Guarantees O(VE^2) time complexity.
+   - With DFS: Can have poor performance, potentially O(E * max_flow) in the worst case.
-Can potentially speed up each augmenting path finding step in Ford-Fulkerson or Capacity Scaling, especially in large, sparse networks.
+   - With Bidirectional BFS: Can improve performance, especially in large, sparse networks.

-## Comparison in the Context of Network Flow

-1. **Path Length**: BFS and Bidirectional BFS find shortest augmenting paths, which is beneficial for the Edmonds-Karp algorithm.
-DFS may find longer paths, potentially leading to more iterations in Ford-Fulkerson.

-2. **Performance**:
+2. **Capacity Scaling Algorithm**:
-   - BFS performs well in dense graphs and when short augmenting paths are common.
-   - DFS can be faster in sparse graphs or when any path (not necessarily the shortest) is sufficient.
+   - The impact of path search choice is less pronounced due to the Δ-residual graph restricting the search space.
+   - BFS or Bidirectional BFS are generally preferred for their shortest path guarantee.

+3. **Push-Relabel Algorithm**:
+   - Less dependent on path search, as it works with local operations.
+   - Path search is typically used in the "gap heuristic" for performance improvement.

+### Empirical Observations

+In our implementation, we've observed the following:

+1. For dense networks with relatively uniform capacities, BFS tends to perform best due to its shortest path guarantee.

-   - Bidirectional BFS often outperforms both in large networks, especially when source and sink are far apart.
+2. For sparse networks with varying capacities, Bidirectional BFS often outperforms standard BFS, especially when the source and sink are far apart.

-3. **Theoretical Guarantees**: Using BFS in Ford-Fulkerson provides polynomial time complexity guarantees (Edmonds-Karp algorithm), while DFS does not.
+3. DFS can sometimes find augmenting paths quickly in sparse networks but may lead to suboptimal flow distributions.

+4. In the context of financial networks:
+   - BFS and Bidirectional BFS tend to result in flow distributions that involve fewer intermediaries, which is often desirable.
+   - The performance gap between BFS and Bidirectional BFS increases with network size, making Bidirectional BFS particularly valuable for large-scale financial networks.

+## Considerations for Implementation

-4. **Memory Usage**: DFS generally uses less memory than BFS or Bidirectional BFS, which can be important for very large graphs.
+1. **Memory Usage**: BFS and Bidirectional BFS use more memory than DFS, which can be a concern for very large graphs.

+2. **Path Length**: In financial networks, shorter paths (fewer intermediaries) are often preferred.
+BFS and Bidirectional BFS are advantageous in this regard.

+3. **Graph Structure**: The optimal choice may depend on the specific structure of the financial network.
+It's beneficial to allow runtime selection of the path search algorithm.

+4. **Parallelization**: Bidirectional BFS has potential for effective parallelization, which could be advantageous for large-scale computations.

 In our implementation, we provide options for both BFS and Bidirectional BFS, allowing for performance comparisons in different network structures and flow scenarios.
 The choice between these algorithms can significantly impact the overall efficiency of the network flow computation, especially in large-scale financial networks with varying connectivity patterns.

+By carefully selecting and optimizing the path search strategy, we can significantly enhance the performance of our network flow algorithms, leading to more efficient transaction routing in our decentralized financial system.